If you are looking for Screwfix Interview Questions, you have come to the right place.

 11. How do you feel about standing on your feet for long periods?

-• Most jobs in retail will require you to work on your feet for long periods.
-If possible tell the interviewer you do not have a problem with this.
-Try to wear comfortable, well-fitting shoes with low heels, maintain good posture, and stay hydrated.
+- Most jobs in retail will require you to work on your feet for long periods.
+Tell the interviewer you do not have a problem with this, if possible.
+Wear comfortable, well-fitting shoes with low heels, maintain good posture, and stay hydrated.

 12. How would your previous manager describe you?